WilliamBolton/williambolton.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: AI for Health PhD Student
+role: AI for Health Researcher

 # Organizations/Affiliations to show in About widget
 organizations: